sagarsv04/InstructionSetSimulator/README.md

 2)	All the stages have latency of one cycle.
 There is a single functional unit in EX stage which perform all the arithmetic and logic operations.

-3)	Logic to check data dependencies has not be included.
-You have to implement it.
+3)	Logic to check data dependencies has been included.

 File-Info
 ============

 1)	Makefile				- You can edit as needed
 2)	file_parser.c 	- Contains Functions to parse input file.
-No need to change this file
 3)	cpu.c						- Contains Implementation of APEX cpu.
-You can edit as needed
 4)	cpu.h						- Contains various data structures declarations needed by 'cpu.c'.
-You can edit as needed

 How to compile and run